Purav04/Draw_Shape/README.md

    3) Draw the shape

-Till now, prediction of the words are completed with the use of pytesseract and working on the AI model to draw the shape. right now, it's static where there is code which is used to draw the shape not AI.
+Till now, prediction of the words are completed with the use of pytesseract and working on the AI model to draw the shape. right now, there is static code used to draw the shape not AI.

 drawable shapes are: line,rectangle,square,circle,triangle,scalene,oval.